Mission & History

 Northwest Film Forum incites public dialogue and creative action through collective cinematic experiences.

 A nonprofit film and arts center located in Seattle, Northwest Film Forum presents hundreds of films, festivals, community events, multidisciplinary performances, and public discussions each year.
 A comprehensive visual media organization, the Forum offers educational workshops and artist services for film and media makers at all stages of their development.
-Artist services include access to space, gear, fiscal sponsorship, and an edit lab.
+Artist services include access to space, gear, fiscal sponsorship, grants, and an edit lab.
 Northwest Film Forum is a member-based organization.

 A world where all people have the power to express themselves and connect with each other through visual storytelling and culture.